svn2github/tagregator/readme.txt

 == Changelog ==

+= v0.7 () =
+* [NEW] Switch interface to use REST API and React.
+Huge props to @ryelle.
+* [NEW] Added ability to ignore tweets from specific users. props @ryelle.
+* [NEW] Added ability to sort by author in wp-admin. props @ryelle.
+* [FIX] Updated code to account for breaking change in Instagram API.
+* [FIX] Updated code to account for breaking change in Google+ API.
+* [FIX] Added missing `rel="nofollow"` attribute to item links.
+* [FIX] Removed items from search results in the wp-admin Insert/Edit Link dialog box.
+* [FIX] Set resources to use HTTPS to avoid mixed-content warnings.

+todo must upgrade to use v2 of rest api before releasing this todo set release date

 = v0.6 (2014-11-10) =
 * [NEW] Switch back to Masonry layout, with several improvements (props [ryelle](https://profiles.wordpress.org/ryelle), [melchoyce](https://profiles.wordpress.org/melchoyce)).